 There will be a small time burden if we request access to additional results, such as laboratory reports on individual animals and your practice consents.
 By participating in VetCompass, you are not obligated to consent to this validation process.

 If you choose to withdraw, contact a member of the project team who will cease data collection from that moment.
-Once data is exported to VetCompass, it is an indication of practice consent for that data to be used for the purposes outlined in the Participant Information Statement.
+Once data is exported to VetCompass Australia, it is an indication of practice consent for that data to be used for the purposes outlined in the Participant Information Statement.